-- (1) Plot gradation and fracture on the appropriate control chart as soon as test results are available.
+- Plot gradation and fracture on the appropriate control chart as soon as test results are available.
 Format control charts according to CMM 8.30.
 Include the project number on base placement control charts.
-Maintain separate control charts for each base aggregate size, source or classification, and type. - (2) Provide control charts to the engineer within 6 hours after obtaining a sample.
-For 3-inch base, extend this 6-hour limit to 24 hours.
+Maintain separate control charts for each base aggregate size, source or classification, and type. - (2) Provide control charts to the engineer within one business day after obtaining a sample.
 Post or distribute charts using a method mutually agreeable to the engineer and contractor.
 Update control charts daily to include the following: - 1.
 Contractor individual QC tests. - 2.
 Department QV tests. - 3.
 Department IA tests. - 4.
-Four-point running average of the QC tests. - (3) Except as specified under B.8.2.1 for nonconforming QV tests, include only QC tests in the running average.
+Four-point running average of the QC tests. - (3) Except as specified under B.8.2.1 for nonconforming QV placement tests, include only QC placement tests in the running average.
 The contractor may plot process control or informational tests on control charts, but do not include these tests, conforming QV tests, or IA tests in the running average.